faykris/holberton-headphones/README.md

 ![logo_png](images/logo_headphones.png)

 # Holberton Headphones 🎧
-This is an example of a web responsive page with the purpose to improve Holberton students skills using HTML an CSS.
+This is an example of a web responsive page with the purpose to improve Holberton students skills using HTML and CSS.

 ## Objetives ☑